opensearch-project/documentation-website/_field-types/flat-object.md

 Mapping a field as flat object applies when a field and its subfields are mostly read and not used as a search criteria because the subfields are not indexed.
 Flat objects are useful for objects with a large number of fields or when you don't know the keys in advance.

-Flat objects support exact match queries with and without dot path.
+Flat objects support exact match queries with and without dot path notation.
 For a complete list of supported query types, see [Supported queries](#supported-queries).

 Searching for a specific value of a nested field in a document may be inefficient because it may require a full scan of the index, which is an expensive operation.
 {: .note}